zyzshishui/verl/docs/examples/config.rst

   checkpoints in the save directory.
 Default is False.
 - ``trainer.del_local_ckpt_after_load``: Whether to delete local
   checkpoints after loading them.
 Default is False.
+- ``trainer.ray_wait_register_center_timeout``: The timeout for waiting
+  for the ray register center to be ready.
+Default is 300 seconds.

 evaluation.yaml